yahoo/mysql_partition_manager/README.md

 # Known Limitations
 -------

-None
+* For partition retention to be an instant operation, you must be using XFS file system since it's a heavy locking operation on ext file systems.

 # License
 --------
 "Copyright 2015 Yahoo Inc. Licensed under the terms of Apache License 2.0.
-Please see the LICENSE file for terms.
+Please see the LICENSE file for terms."